Schedule

 Breakout Session: Strengthening the Net for Youth and Families Impacted by Substance Use

 Led by: Randi Schuster, PhD (Associate Professor, Harvard Medical School, Director of School-Based Research and Program Development, Center for Addiction Medicine, Director of Neuropsychology, Center for Addiction Medicine.
-Boston, MA. ) Mairead Day-Lopes, MSN, RN, NCSN (Director of School-Based Health Center Program, Massachusetts Department of Public Health) Rebecca Butler, MSc, MSW, LCSW (Associate Director School-Based Research and Program Development, Department of Psychiatry, Massachusetts General Hospital, Center for Addiction Medicine) Stacey Lynch, MSW, LICSW (Director, Office of Youth and Young Adult Services, Bureau of Substance Addiction Services, Massachusetts Department of Public Health)
+Boston, MA. ) Mairead Day-Lopes, MSN, RN, NCSN (Director of School-Based Health Center Program, Massachusetts Department of Public Health) Rebecca Butler, MSc, MSW, LCSW (Associate Director School-Based Research and Program Development, Department of Psychiatry, Massachusetts General Hospital, Center for Addiction Medicine) Stacey Lynch, MSW, LICSW (Director, Office of Youth and Young Adult Services, Bureau of Substance Addiction Services, Massachusetts Department of Public Health) Summary: Substance use affects not only individuals actively using but also the young people and families in their environment.
+As providers, our focus often centers on the individual using substances, but expanding this lens to include young people in these environments is essential.
+Adolescence is a pivotal time for prevention and intervention, as we know most of the adults we serve began their own substance use during this stage.
+By equipping providers with tools to address the ripple effects of substance use, we can help break cycles of generational substance use, strengthen family systems, and build resilient pediatric support networks.
+This session offers a hopeful and practical approach, demonstrating that supporting young people in these environments is achievable and transformative.
+This session is designed for adult providers ready to take a more holistic approach to substance use care.
+Participants will gain actionable strategies to support young people and families, strengthen family systems, and create prevention-focused, community-based solutions — laying the groundwork for healthier futures and more connected support networks.

-Breakout Session: Supporting Clinicians - Fostering Hope in Massachusetts’ Statewide Addiction Efforts
+Breakout Session: Supporting Clinicians: Fostering Hope in Massachusetts’ Statewide Addiction Efforts

 Breakout Session:The Intersectionality of Historical Trauma and Substance Misuse among American Indian/Alaska Natives